-Donaldson - Anne Binns/Miguel Woodward
+Donaldson 2 - Anne Binns

 The Arbours is very much focused on continuing to ensure that each child feels safe in school and continuing to develop and guide them on the route to learning and further development.
 In Year 1 we work to bridge the transition from the EYFS to Key Stage One as smoothly as we can, developing every child’s knowledge, skills and confidence as best we can.

-Blyton - Abbie Spence
+Rosen - Abbie Spence

 In year 2 we focus on building the knowledge that is taught previously and ensuring that the children can apply this more confidently and independently.
 It is important that the children enjoy their learning and we ensure this through the teaching of a wide range of subjects with engaging activities.
 We aim for the children to leave year two being confident in all subjects, a particular focus on reading and ensuring that the children enter KS2 with a love of reading and being able to apply their reading skills across the curriculum.